KendallDoesCoding/mogul-christmas/README.md

 If your running the versions between 8.0 to 10.5.0 especially please note that since version 8.0, we've updated how the website looks so that theirs no embed/iframe, but that does slow down the performance how fast the song plays/the user doesn't know if the song is loading or no, but just wait 1-5 seconds and the song should play, incase of any issue, please create a bug report issue using the template in the issue panel in this repo.
 Since release, 10.5.0 I believe, the songs have started playing a little faster then it used to play, now it will only take 1-4 seconds

 # Check it out here
 The project website is hosted [here](https://kendalldoescoding.gq/mogulchristmas)!
-(This site isn't working for some people, countries so incase it isn't working, please use the backup link provided below)
+(This site isn't working for some countries.
+Incase this link isn't working, please use the backup link provided below)

 Backup URL: [Backup Domain](https://mogulchristmas.netlify.app)